-The PSS provides funding to prototype solutions realized in partnership by makers and manufacturers that are members of the OpenMaker community.
+The PSS provided funding to prototype solutions realized in partnership by makers and manufacturers that are members of the OpenMaker community.

-It is an incentive for collaboration and innovation, and a concrete opportunity for manufacturers to explore approaches and methods rooted in open manufacturing.
+It has been an incentive for collaboration and innovation, and a concrete opportunity for manufacturers to explore approaches and methods rooted in open manufacturing.

-Through a unique call of proposals (forthcoming) designed in collaboration among the five LESs and managed with the support of an external panel of advisors for the final selection, the LESs provide seed funding to at least 20 prototyping projects of open manufacturing solutions/technologies, proposed by a partnership including at least one manufacturer and one maker.
+Through a call of proposals designed in collaboration among the five LESs and managed with the support of an external panel of advisors for the final selection, the LESs provided seed funding to 20 prototyping projects of open manufacturing solutions/technologies, proposed by a partnership including at least one manufacturer and one maker.

-Projects will have to clearly proof both their technical feasibility, their market potential, and how their implementation would contribute to solve a social/environmental challenge previously identified as important by the LES members.
+Projects had to clearly proof both their technical feasibility, their market potential, and how their implementation would contribute to solve a social/environmental challenge previously identified as important by the LES members.